 - If the second module is not taken in the same academic year (1 September to 31 August) the fee must be paid again.

 - Each module can be booked separately in different months or years (and even in different exam centres) but it is important to remember that the same candidate number must be used each time in order to achieve a full certificate when both modules have been passed.

-On our you can find: Guides for teachers and for students, sample past papers, classroom activities, audio listening tasks, illustrative videos and example coursework Schemes of Works along with lots of other guidance and resources.
+On this website you can find guides for teachers and for students, sample past papers, classroom activities, audio listening tasks, illustrative videos and example coursework Schemes of Work, along with lots of other guidance and resources.